FLYE Branding

 System Consistency:

-Built a consistent brand system implemented across all physical, digital, and marketing touchpoints.
+Developed a consistent brand book implemented across all physical, digital, and marketing touchpoints.

 Business Impact: